CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/APP.4.3 Relational Database Systems.md

 ### 2 6 Loss of integrity of stored data

 Incorrectly configured databases, software errors, or manipulated data may violate the integrity of the information in the database.
 If this is not noticed or noticed late, core processes of the institution can be severely impaired.
 For example, if the integrity relationships (referential integrity) between the tables are not defined correctly, it may cause the data in the database to be in a bad state.
-If this error is only noticed during productive operation or not at all, not only the inconsistent data must be laboriously cleaned up and reconstructed.
+If this error is only noticed in productive operation or not at all, not only the inconsistent data must be extensively cleaned up and reconstructed.
 Over time, the extent of damage can also have occurred, for example if critical data (tax-relevant data, billing data or even control data for entire production systems) are concerned.

 ### 2 7 SQL injections